infracost/infracost/CONTRIBUTING.md

 # Contributing to Infracost

-🙌 Thank you for contributing and joining our mission to help engineers use cloud infrastructure economically and efficiently.
+🙌 Thank you for contributing and joining our mission to help engineers use cloud infrastructure economically and efficiently 🚀.

 ## Table of contents